Deepomatic/challenge/README.md

 Each player occupies one of the 2 sides of the chess board where the discs are placed.
 Black goes first.

 ## Rules
+**WARNING**: please read carefully even if you think that you know the rules.
+Those are *english* rules.
+Those are simpler: in a nutshell, a disc can only go forward even when capturing and a King can move in any direction but capture only nearby opponent discs (or move on nearby squares).

 - Each player begins with 12 colored discs as depicted in the previous image.
 - The discs are positioned such that each player has a light square on the right side corner closest to him or her.